zeniuseducation/poly-euler/README.md

 actually use Lisp itself a lot*." - Eric Raymond, "How to Become a Hacker"

-In every source code, I will list the time-elapsed for each solution.
+In every source code, time-elapsed for each solution will be listed.

-## Performance Comparison in my MBA i5 1.6GHz
+## Performance Comparison in MBA i5 1.6GHz

 ##### Problem no 1